 The tourists’ reluctance to make eye-contact with Bauby finds an echo in a visit to Lourdes which he undertook some years previously.
-This time it is Bauby who is the gawking tourist casting furtive glances at the hordes of ill and infirm pilgrims: “A la dérobée j’observais les malades, ces mains tordues, ces visages fermés, ces petits paquets de vie tassés sur eux-mêmes.”
-(Bauby 69) But unlike his fellow inmates now at Berck, Bauby’s pre-stroke tourist self was not afraid to interact with these patients: “L’un d’eux croisa mon regard et j’esquissai un sourire mais il me répondit en tirant la langue et je me sentis bêtement rougir jusqu’aux oreilles comme pris en faute.”
-(Bauby 69) Bauby’s mortified reaction to the anonymous pilgrim’s unexpected gesture exemplifies non-disabled society’s tendency to assume that illness or disability transforms people into passive recipients of our good wishes.
+This time it is Bauby who is the gawking tourist casting furtive glances at the hordes of ill and infirm pilgrims: “A la dérobée j’observais les malades, ces mains tordues, ces visages fermés, ces petits paquets de vie tassés sur eux-mêmes” (Bauby 69).
+But unlike his fellow inmates now at Berck, Bauby’s pre-stroke tourist self was not afraid to interact with these patients: “L’un d’eux croisa mon regard et j’esquissai un sourire mais il me répondit en tirant la langue et je me sentis bêtement rougir jusqu’aux oreilles comme pris en faute” (Bauby 69).
+Bauby’s mortified reaction to the anonymous pilgrim’s unexpected gesture exemplifies non-disabled society’s tendency to assume that illness or disability transforms people into passive recipients of our good wishes.
 The eruption of this troublesome tongue into Bauby’s visit, and thus into his narrative, indicates the disabled person’s desire to undermine the expectations of the non-disabled starer.
-As such this apparently minor incident can in fact be read as a mise-en-abyme of Le Scaphandre et le papillon, for in it we find the same desire to undermine the expectations of non-disabled people by asking them to think again about what they think they know about disability..
+As such this apparently minor incident can in fact be read as a mise-en-abyme of Le Scaphandre et le papillon, for in it we find the same desire to undermine the expectations of non-disabled people by asking them to think again about what they think they know about disability.
 If Bauby could stick out his tongue he would.
-Instead he imagines equally impertinent responses to the medics’ questions, such as this delightful fantasy exchange with the ophthalmologist: “A son éternelle question, ‘Voyez-vous double?’, je n’aurai plus le plaisir solitaire et innocent de m’entendre lui répondre en mon for intérieur, ‘Oui, je vois deux cons au lieu d’un’.”
-(Bauby 60)
+Instead he imagines equally impertinent responses to the medics’ questions, such as this delightful fantasy exchange with the ophthalmologist: “A son éternelle question, ‘Voyez-vous double?’, je n’aurai plus le plaisir solitaire et innocent de m’entendre lui répondre en mon for intérieur, ‘Oui, je vois deux cons au lieu d’un’” (Bauby 60).